 The Community Food and Justice Coalition promotes the basic human right of access to healthy food.
 We take a holistic and systemic approach to creating a food system that is equitable, environmentally and economically sustainable, and community-driven.

 We see food as a tool for building a just and equitable society.
-Therefore, we work to be a connector and provide support across issues that impact our communities and our food system; including food and farm policy, healthy food access, climate change, economic development, and health equity.
+Therefore, we are a connector and provide support across issues that impact our communities and our food system; including food and farm policy, healthy food access, climate change, economic development, and health equity.
 Equity and social justice are the basis for how we approach all of our work.
 We support communities to affect systemic change starting at the local level.